Rabbi Alexander S. Gross Hebrew Academy: Honors

+The school has been awarded a Blue Ribbon School of Excellence.

-In 2008 Miami-Dade County Commission Chairman Bruno A. Barreiro presented the "Key to the County" to several families and individuals who have made significant contributions to Rabbi Alexander S. Gross (RASG) Hebrew Academy.
-During the award it was also noted that the Hebrew Academy was "Launched in 1947, the RASG Hebrew Academy is the oldest Jewish Day School in the state of Florida...
-The presentation was part of the 60th Anniversary Diamond Dinner celebration where Sumner Redstone, the executive chairman of the Board for Viacom and CBS delivered the keynote speech and received a "Distinguished Visitor" recognition."
+In 2008, Miami-Dade County Commission Chairman Bruno A. Barreiro presented the "Key to the County" to several families and individuals who have made significant contributions to RASG Hebrew Academy.
+During the award it was also noted that the Hebrew Academy was the oldest Jewish Day School in the state of Florida.
+The presentation was part of the 60th Anniversary Diamond Dinner celebration where Sumner Redstone, the executive chairman of the Board for Viacom and CBS, delivered the keynote speech and received a "Distinguished Visitor" recognition.

+As of 2026, Niche ranks Hebrew Academy #6 among the Best Jewish K-12 Schools in America, #4 among the Best Jewish K-12 Schools in Florida, and #26 among the Best Private K-12 Schools in Florida, with an overall grade of A+.

-Several educators associated with the school have won notable awards: "Rabbi Chaim Benhamou of the Rabbi Alexander S. Gross Hebrew Academy... a Bible, Talmud, Philosophy, and Art teacher for 9th – 12 grade students at the Rabbi Alexander S. Gross Hebrew Academy on Miami Beach" won the 2007 Grinspoon-Steinhardt Awards for Excellence in Jewish Education sponsored by the Jewish Life Network of Michael Steinhardt.
+Several educators associated with the school have won notable awards: Rabbi Chaim Benhamou, a Bible, Talmud, Philosophy, and Art teacher for 9th–12th grade students, received the 2007 Grinspoon-Steinhardt Awards for Excellence in Jewish Education, sponsored by the Jewish Life Network of Michael Steinhardt.